top of page

 & Deeply Nourishing Postpartum Care

-For many years I studied and practiced integrative medicine and the culinary arts, recognizing them as inextricably intertwined.
-At this pivotal moment in time I feel that what we eat, how we live, and the value we place on relationship matters - for our bodies, for the Earth, and for the colorful tapestries of culture we reside within.
+I've been fortunate to travel the world studying integrative medicine and the culinary arts, recognizing them as inextricably intertwined.
+I've found tremendous meaning and healing in recovering ancestral skills like whole animal butchery, from-scratch cooking, and harvesting herbs to brew into potent home remedies.
+At this pivotal moment in time I feel that what we eat, how we live, and the value we place on relationship matters - for our bodies, for the Earth, and for the larger story we are writing together.

 To tell you a little bit more about me as a person outside of the work I offer my community, I can describe my way of life best as a "slow simmer" - a delicate balance between actively engaging what inspires me and savoring the simple slow joys of life like wandering the woods, baking sourdough, carving woodblock art, building fires in my backyard, & exploring the symbolic realms through dreams, color, & earth-based ritual.

-Though I travel often for pleasure & work, I know home and community to be in the soft rolling mountains of Southern Appalachia outside Asheville, NC on the territory of the Tsalaguwetiyi also known as the Eastern band of Cherokee.
+Though I travel often for pleasure & work, I know home and community to be at the base of the Black Mountains in Western North Carolina, ancestral homeland of the Eastern band of Cherokee.

 Thank you for joining me here.
 May your bread be well buttered and stories rich with laughter.